dojo/docs/developer/design/loader.rst

 not illegal, this technique creates challenges when a legacy module is loaded by the new loader since, although a single module was demanded, several are defined.

-dojo.require has a few idiosyncracies as well.
+dojo.require has a few idiosyncrasies as well.
 Owing to the way dojo.eval is defined in v1.6- and the way some browser's eval works, sometimes a module's code text would be eval'd in the global scope and sometimes it would be eval'd in a function scope.
 Consider the module text: